raganwald-deprecated/homoiconic/2013/01/madness.md

 ### use a safer function

 The [allong.es] library includes a very handy "variadic" function for turning a function that takes one argument into a function that takes more than one argument.
-It also includes `unary` for turning a function that takes more than one argument into a function that takes one argument, it look slike this:
+It also includes `unary` for turning a function that takes more than one argument into a function that takes one argument, it looks like this:

 ```javascript
 function unary (fn) {